rudrakabir/glowing-octo-couscous/content/Now.md

 [last.fm](https://www.last.fm/user/rudrakabir) is basically a direct conduit into what the inside of my head feels like which is kinda wack if you ask me.

 ### TV?
 Movies?
-See something here you want me to review? ask me!

 [Trakt](https://trakt.tv/users/rudrakabir)

 ## Books